haoliangyu/ares/README.md

 |10.0/10.1|[Raster Editor 1.1.1 Beta for ArcMap 10.0/10.1](https://github.com/dz316424/arcmap-raster-editor/blob/gh-pages/files/1.1.1%20Beta%20for%20ArcMap%2010.0%20&%2010.1.zip?raw=true)|
 |10.2|[Raster Editor 1.1.1 Beta for ArcMap 10.2](https://github.com/dz316424/arcmap-raster-editor/blob/gh-pages/files/1.1.1%20Beta%20for%20ArcMap%2010.2.zip?raw=true)|

+The listed packages are stable releases and may not include up-to-date modification.
+To have lastest version, please download the **RasterEditor.dll** and **RasterEditor.esriAddIn** at */RasterEditor/bin/Debug*. **The lastest version may not be fully tested**.

 ## Installation
 Simply double-click the **RasterEditor.esriAddIn** in the package and ArcGIS AddIn installation wizzard will guide you. for more detail, check the wiki page [Install and Uninstall](https://github.com/dz316424/arcmap-raster-editor/wiki/Install-and-Uninstall).